Magisk-Modules-Repo/acp/INSTRUCTIONS.md

  4a.
 Place apps in custom/APPNAME/APPNAME.apk
 5. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file) 5a.
 Note the Audmodlib variable in this file.
 Uncomment it if you're making an audio module
-6. Add any scripts you want run at boot (late service start in magisk) to common/unity-scripts.sh
+6. Add any scripts you want run at boot (post-fs-data mode in magisk) to common/unity-scripts.sh
-7. Modify the post-fs-data.sh in common as you would with any other magisk module (most everything should be a late start, not post-fs-data)
+7. Modify the service.sh in common as you would with any other magisk module (most everything should be a late start, not post-fs-data)
  7a.
-If post-fs-data is going to be used, set their values to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
+If service is going to be used, set it's value to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
 8. Add any build props you want added into the unity-props.prop
 9. Add any build props you want removed into the unity-props-remove.prop
 10. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh